 Guides and Keys to Larval and Early Juvenile Fishes

-The following files are early life stage identification guides and keys to the catostomid and cyprinid fishes of the Upper Colorado and Gila river basins and to the families of fishes in the Gila River Basin; also, a draft early life stage key to the families of fishes in U.S. and Canadian fresh waters.
-The key data files require and are accessed by the host computer-interactive software program DELTA-INTKEY, which must first be installed on your computer (instructions follow) or run from a CD or online source.
-Once up and running and if so desired, the keys can be limited to consider only user selected taxa or taxa in predefined regions or basins (e.g., in the Upper Colorado River Basin key, only species in the Yampa River or in the North American family-level key, only families found in Upper Colorado River Basin or Great Lakes region).
+The following PDF files and compressed folders (data sets) are, respectively, early life stage identification guides and computer- interactive keys to the catostomid and (or) cyprinid fishes of the Upper Colorado River Basin, Gila River Basin, Middle Rio Grande, and Pecos River Basin, as well as a key to the families of fishes in the Gila River Basin and a draft early life-stage key to the families of fishes in U.S. and Canadian fresh waters.
+The key data-sets require and are accessed by the host computer-interactive key program DELTA-INTKEY, either installed on your computer (instructions follow) or run from a portable memory device (e.g., CD or USB flash drive ).
+In use, the keys can be limited to consider only selected taxa or taxa in predefined regions or basins (e.g., in the Upper Colorado River Basin cyprinid key, only species in the Yampa River or the genus Gila, or in the North American family-level key, only families found in The Upper Colorado River Basin, Middle Rio Grande or Great Lakes region).

 To use the keys:

-- Start INTKEY software and “Select data set” by browsing the directory where the data sets are stored and open the preferred interactive key.
-The name of each data set as used by INTKEY is shown below in itallics.
+- Open the INTKEY program (click on “Intkey5.exe”) and “Select data set” by browsing the subfolder where the desired key data set is stored and selecting the key startup file which will have a file-name beginning with “Intkey” and ending with the suffix “ink” (e.g., Intkeyxx.ink).
+The folder name of each key data set below is shown below in italics.

 Gila River Basin